umich-brcf-bioinf/Watermelon/README.rst

 Watermelon interprets fastqs and configuration to produce alignments and diffex results.
-Watermelon wraps Snakemake, which in turn wraps calls to the various bioinformatic tools in the pipeline (e.g. cutadapt, tophat, etc.).
+Watermelon wraps Snakemake, which in turn wraps calls to the various bioinformatic tools in the pipeline (e.g. cutadapt, hisat2, etc.).

 There are two executables: